The people whose outfits I notice in July all have this in common

 Most people treat texture as if it’s only a fall/winter thing.
 Texture actually matters more in the summer because when you strip away the layers, there’s nothing left to hide behind.

-Monochromatic outfits are chic but tend to fall flat, and it’s almost always a fabric issue.
+Monochromatic outfits are chic but they tend to fall flat, and it’s almost always a fabric issue.
 Wearing the same texture on top and bottom can feel one-note because it lacks contrast.

 The poplin top and jacquard pants are both cotton, but the poplin is crisp and structured whereas the jacquard is soft, textural and a little bit romantic.
 The eye has somewhere to land even when color is absent because texture provides depth when there’s nothing else going on.